mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 **Required Skills:** Ship skills, at least Pilot and Astrogation
 Reward: Up to half of a Cr500000 bounty

-Mission: Recover the far trader Reginald’s Purse and return it to any Class A or B starport
+Mission: Recover the far trader Reginald's Purse and return it to any Class A or B starport

-Summary: The Empress Marava-class far trader Reginald’s Purse, registered and financed out of Collace in District 268 of the Spinward Marches, has not made a mortgage payment in over two years.
-The First Merchants Bank of Collace has declared the ship in forfeiture of its loan and set a bounty of Cr500000 for its return to any authorized agency with which it has a reciprocal agreement, basically any Class A or B starport on Humaniti’s worlds of The Beyond, or MCr2 if it is returned to Collace, which is at best seven jumps distance, at worst nearly 40.
+Summary: The Empress Marava-class far trader Reginald's Purse, registered and financed out of Collace in District 268 of the Spinward Marches, has not made a mortgage payment in over two years.
+The First Merchants Bank of Collace has declared the ship in forfeiture of its loan and set a bounty of Cr500000 for its return to any authorized agency with which it has a reciprocal agreement, basically any Class A or B starport on Humaniti's worlds of The Beyond, or MCr2 if it is returned to Collace, which is at best seven jumps distance, at worst nearly 40.

 Trista Galibaan is a registered skip tracer from Collace who believes